fxjung/omodoro/README.md

 ## 1 Overview

-omodoro is, as the name suggests, a tool for using the pomodoro technique.
+omodoro is tool for employing the pomodoro technique.

 Currently it provides the following features: